 - If you tell people that marijuana is comparable to heroin, then those same people try marijuana and learn that “Reefer Madness” is a myth, they might well think that the stories behind other Schedule 1 drugs are not true.
 Miseducation becomes the norm.

 - The Gateway theory is problematic at best, and extremely damaging at worst.
 Why?
-For this one simple reason: marijuana is the only substance treated by mental health professionals the world over as a “gateway drug”.
-Alcohol and tobacco are never listed as “gateway drugs”, even if addicts to other substances started using them first.
+For this one simple reason: marijuana is often treated as a “uniquely” gateway substance mental health professionals the world over as a “gateway drug”.
+Alcohol and tobacco are sometimes not even listed as “gateway drugs”, even if addicts to other substances started using them first, although attitudes are changing in this regard amongst many researchers.
 Also, one does not need to go to too many parties in order to observe that alcohol makes one far more suggestible to erratic behaviour and questionable decisions compared to someone who is using marijuana exclusively.
-Perhaps the best indicators of substance abuse are these three questions: were their parents violent or abusive?
-Were they addicts themselves?
-Did the person start using alcohol from a young age?
-Curiously, marijuana is singled out as a gateway to addiction, and other factors are either sidelined or considered “unimportant”.
+Perhaps the best indicators of substance abuse are the following questions: were their parents violent or abusive, maybe even addicts themselves?
+Did the person start using alcohol and tobacco from a young age?
+Did they go through some serious health problems and become addicted to prescription medications?
+Curiously, marijuana is sometimes singled out as a gateway to addiction, and other factors are either sidelined or considered “unimportant”.

 - Putting anything on the black market that really ought not to be is generally a pretty bad idea.
 The lessons of alcohol prohibition still haven’t been learnt.